 Programming revel in

 Finley left JPL once more in 1963 to take care of her two sons, but again six years later for proper.
-By her 1/3 flip, there had been more girls on the lab, and the human computers had largely transitioned into roles as laptop programmers.
+By her 1/3 flip, more girls were in the lab, and the human computers had largely transitioned into roles as laptop programmers.
 The ladies cast near ties, and Finley stated they were all “excellent buddies, and still are.”
 By the Nineteen Seventies, the girls who had been computer systems had left their separate all-girl workplace and were incorporated into diverse mission groups.
 “The men usually, from the very starting, treated us as equals,” Finley said.
 “We had been doing something they couldn’t do, and they had to cross ahead with what they have been doing.”

 Most memorable venture